 Yesterday, PayPal offered me a gift.
 Sort Of.

 I have a PayPal debit card.
 When we leave money in our PayPal account, it’s accessible from anywhere using the PayPal debit card just as you’d use any other debit instrument.
-This is convenient, but the main incentive for keeping money in a PayPal account—that eliminated money market fund—was the real reason we started leaving money under PayPal’s umbrella and we’ve stopped doing that very much since that incentive went away.
+This is convenient, but the main incentive for keeping money in a PayPal account—that aforementioned, now-eliminated money market fund—was the real reason we started leaving money under PayPal’s umbrella and we’ve stopped doing that very much since that incentive went away.

 Now, PayPal is giving some money back.